 - Laparoscopic surgery – Ovarian diathermy is a minimally invasive surgical treatment that can trigger ovulation.
 This procedure has the benefit of promoting single egg ovulation, thus reducing the risk of multiples.
 The drawbacks include the short- and long-term risks of surgery.

-- In vitro fertilization (IVF) – In vitro fertilization involves mixing egg cells with sperm cells in a laboratory, rather than in the body.
-Once fertilization occurs, the embryos are transferred into the mother’s uterus, creating a pregnancy that will be carried to term and delivered normally.
+- In vitro fertilization (IVF) – In vitro fertilization involves fertilizing egg cells with sperm cells in a laboratory, rather than in the body.
+Once fertilization occurs, the embryos are transferred into the mother’s uterus.
 Several different medications may be given to encourage the production of multiple eggs.
 Benefits of IVF include an increased pregnancy rate and lower risk of a multiple pregnancy.
-Drawbacks include increased risk of fetal defects (although this is controversial), as well as the invasive nature of the procedure.
+Drawbacks include the invasive nature of the procedure.
 Further, young women with PCOS are at increased risk for ovarian hyperstimulation syndrome.

 In summary, the diagnosis and management of PCOS can be complex, but many treatment options exist.
 From an infertility perspective, PCOS is frequently successfully treated and thus has a truly positive prognosis.